mmiotti/17lands-notes/WRBIAS.md

 | 20                                     | 50%                                      |
 | 30                                     | 75%                                      |

 Therefore, for Card 1 in archetype A, *we are more likely to draw the card in games we lose than in games we win* (simply because we draw more cards overall, even though the card itself has no effect expected probability to win the game).
 For Card 2 in archetype B, we are more likely to draw the card in games we win than in games we lose.
-To put it differently: the subsets of the overall data that reflect the "GD" and "GND" metrics are not random samples of the combined pool of games.
+To put it differently: the subsets of the overall data that reflect the "GIH" and "GND" metrics are not random samples of the combined pool of games.

 Let's list all possible combinations of game duration, win (which deck / archetype wins), and whether a card is drawn or not, proportional to how often each outcome occurs: